-Free NYC Boat Rides:
+Free NYC Boat Rides

-Rumored to be "the cheapest date around" a ride on the Staten Island Ferry will cost you nothing for the hour long round trip from Battery Park (South Ferry Subway station) to the borough of Staten Island.
+The Staten Island Ferry is rumored to be "the cheapest date around."
+A cruise on the Staten Island Ferry will cost you nothing as you enjoy the hour-long round-trip from Battery Park (South Ferry Subway station) to the borough of Staten Island.
 During the trip you can experience some of the same fabulous views that the pricier trips offer, including the skyscrapers and bridges of lower Manhattan, Ellis Island and the Statue of Liberty.

 Check out the weekday or weekend schedules for the ferry and plan your free cruise.
 A couple of things to note: 1) you will have to get off the boat in Staten Island and get back on, even if you just want to ride back and forth and 2) the sightseeing cruises get much closer to the Statue of Liberty (& include time for a photo-op with the Statue of Liberty behind you) but since this is a commuter ferry, the Staten Island Ferry doesn't get as close or stop for photos.

-Free NYC Museums:
+Free NYC Museums

-The sixteenth museum in the Smithsonian Institution, the national museum works in collaboration with Native peoples of the Western Hemisphere to preserve, study, and exhibit the lives, history and art of Native Americans.
+National Museum of the American Indian: The sixteenth museum in the Smithsonian Institution, the national museum works in collaboration with Native peoples of the Western Hemisphere to preserve, study, and exhibit the lives, history, and art of Native Americans.
 The museum is housed in the historic Alexander Hamilton U.S. Custom House and museum admission is free daily.
 The museum is located in lower Manhattan on Bowling Green, just a short walk from the Staten Island Ferry.

-Entrance to exhibits at the four major Manhattan branches as well as borough branches is free.
-The various branches of the library are located throughout the city -- check out the current exhibit schedule and descriptions to find out what most interests you!
-Exhibits are as diverse as the libraries themselves -- from Science, Industry and Business to Performing Arts and the Humanities.
+New York Public Library: Entrance to exhibits at the four major Manhattan branches as well as borough branches is free.
+The various branches of the library are located throughout the city— check out the current exhibit schedule and descriptions to find out what most interests you.
+Exhibits are as diverse as the libraries themselves—from science, industry, and business to performing arts and the humanities.

-The only U.S. museum dedicated to contemporary and historic design is open free to the public on Saturdays from 6-9 p.m.
-Located on museum mile at 91st Street and 5th Avenue, the museum is open daily except Thanksgiving, Christmas and New Year's Day.
+Cooper-Hewitt, National Design Museum: The only U.S. museum dedicated to contemporary and historic design is open free to the public on Saturdays from 6-9 p.m.
+Located on museum mile at 91st Street and 5th Avenue, the museum is open daily except for Thanksgiving, Christmas and New Year's Day.
 In addition to the permanent collection, there are changing exhibitions.